Safeguarding Policy

 Safeguarding Code of Conduct

-Remember these four key elements to safeguarding children or adults at risk:
+There are four key elements to safeguarding children, young people, or adults at risk:

-1. Recognise concerns that a child or adult at risk is being harmed or might be at risk.
-Abuse can take a number of forms, including, but not limited to physical abuse, sexual abuse/exploitation, emotional/ psychological abuse, neglect and financial abuse.
+1. Recognise concerns that a child, young person, or adult at risk is being harmed or might be at risk.
+Abuse can take a number of forms, including, but not limited to physical abuse, sexual abuse/exploitation, emotional/psychological abuse, neglect, financial abuse, and coercive control.

-2. Respond appropriately to a child or adult at risk who is telling you what is happening to them.
+2. Respond appropriately to a child, young person, or adult at risk who is telling you what is happening to them, but don't ask leading questions or agree to keep it confidential.

-3. Report the concerns to the ensemble's Designated Person.
-Where a child or adult at risk is at immediate risk of harm then tell the Designated Person so that they can contact the police and / or relevant local authority safeguarding team, immediately.
+3. Report the concerns to the ensemble's designated safeguarding lead.
+Where a child, young person, or adult at risk is at immediate risk of harm then tell the designated safeguarding lead so that they can contact the police and/or relevant local authority safeguarding team, immediately.

 4. Record the concerns appropriately and any subsequent action taken.